vikramiyeroncemore/vikramiyeroncemore.github.io/_projects/thefloraofindia.md

 related_publications: false
 ---

-Since February 2023, I have been managing an Instagram page called [thefloraofindia](https://www.instagram.com/thefloraofindia/).
+I have been running an Instagram page called [thefloraofindia](https://www.instagram.com/thefloraofindia/), which I started back in February 2023.
 The premise is straightforward: I photograph and post one plant from India's flora (which has ~20,000 species) for each post, with no repetitions.
-Over the days, this page has covered over 600 plant species of India, with field notes, identifying features, and other information that might be of interest.
+This page has covered over 600 plant species of India since, with each post having field notes, identifying features, and other information that might be of interest.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">